ccbskillssem/snakemake_fa23/README.md

 bash
 conda activate snakemake_fa23
 ```
-## Slides

-There is a PDF copy of the slides in the repository above.
-Note that I may need to update it after the live workshop is over. 💻

 ## Commands
 This is a list of commands from the live workshop.
 All of the rules are documented with comments as well.
 All examples below will run the workflow to generate the `output/visuals/vcf_heatmap.pdf` target file.